BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 **54.3.** There are important service limitations with Amazon Connect.
-You must carefully review and comply with the applicable technical documentation at all times, including limitations related to call rates and frequency, automated calling, calls to certain regions and others.
+You must carefully review and comply with the applicable technical documentation at all times, including limitations related to call rates and frequency, automated calling, calls to certain regions, use of caller identification data, and others.
 If you believe you will exceed any limitations for legitimate reasons, you must contact customer service ahead of time to request applicable exceptions, which we may or may not make in our reasonable discretion.
 Amazon Connect does not support calls to or from facsimile machines or modems.
 Any caller identification service provided as a part of Amazon Connect is not guaranteed to function at all times.

 **54.4.** It is your responsibility to use Amazon Connect in compliance with the laws and regulations of the countries where you and your call agents are